saifeemustafaq/mentorship/cohort_2/jkavita8935@outlook.com/Latency_and_Load Balancers.md

 - Able to leverage many possible load balancing algorithms, including round robin, server response time and the least connection method to distribute traffic in line with current requirements.

-# ***Hardware- vs software-based load balancers***

-## **Hardware-based load balancers work as follows:**

-- They are typically high-performance appliances, capable of securely processing multiple gigabits of traffic from various types of applications.

-- These appliances may also contain built-in virtualization capabilities, which consolidate numerous virtual load balancer instances on the same hardware.

-- That allows for more flexible multi-tenant architectures and full isolation of tenants, among other benefits.

-## **software-based load balancers:**

-- Can fully replace load balancing hardware while delivering analogous functionality and superior flexibility.

-- May run on common hypervisors, in containers or as Linux processes with minimal overhead on bare-metal servers and are highly configurable depending on the use cases and          technical requirements in question.

-- Can save space and reduce hardware expenditures.

 ## **load balancer performs the following functions:**

 - Distributes client requests or network load efficiently across multiple servers